atomicdata-dev/atomic-server/server/README.md

 ## When _not_ to use this

 - If you need stability or reliability, look further (for now).
+- If you need to store large amounts of data (for now).
+The server still lacks collection caching, which makes filtering / sorting slow on large  collections #114
 - You're dealing with non-public / private data.
 As of now, this server does not have methods to prevent access to content.
 - Complex query requirements.
 Check out NEO4j, Apache Jena or maybe TerminusDB.